-The mortgage-backed securities have been pledged to the FRB as collateral against any advances and accrued interest under the Primary Credit lending program sponsored by the FRB.
-We had \$252 million and \$147 million par value of securities pledged to this borrowing facility at December 31, 2019 and 2018, respectively, as discussed further in Note 9, "Borrowings."
+Some of the mortgage-backed securities and a portion of the government securities have been pledged to the FRB as collateral against any advances and accrued interest under the Primary Credit lending program sponsored by the FRB.
+We had \$815 million and \$252 million par value of securities pledged to this borrowing facility at December 31, 2020 and 2019, respectively, as discussed further in Note 11, "Borrowings."